varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

    Type 'start' to launch worker process.

 The CLI status of 107 indicates that authentication is necessary.
-The first 32 characters of the reponse text is the challenge "ixsl...mpg".
+The first 32 characters of the response text is the challenge "ixsl...mpg".
 The challenge is randomly generated for each CLI connection, and changes each time a 107 is emitted.